OneOffTech/video-processing-cli/README.md

 **Output**

-The output is a set of video files whose name is the same of the original video, but suffixed with the frame height and a `mdp` file named the same as the source video.
+The output is a set of video files whose name is the same of the original video, but suffixed with the frame height and a `mpd` file named the same as the source video.

 **Errors**